-The main focus of the project is improving the walking motion of NAO robots by optimizing a set of parameters for an existing walking engine.
-Our research is specifically about a game competition, the RoboCup Standard Platform League (SPL), but has also a broader value.
-Walking for (bipedal) robots is one of the main challenges in robotics.
-Improvements allows them to move faster and avoid damage to hardware or environment, and enables them to reach and function in places designed for humans.
-There is an even broader meaning in this work: To study the effectiveness of different machine learning methods in real life environments, which means taking into consideration factors such as field imperfections, sensor error, error in joint angles, and overheating of servos.
+The main focus of the study is improving the walking behavior of Nao robots by optimizing a set of parameters for an existing walking engine.
+Our research is highly relevant for the soccer competition; the RoboCup Standard Platform League (SPL), where a fast walk is essential for winning the World Cup.
+Yet, a fast walk has also a broader value.
+Walking allows robots to move through difficult terrain (without the force a caterpillar exercises on the environment), and enables them to reach and function in places designed for humans.
+When interacting with humans they expect from a robot that it can move at the same speed.
+Currently most humanoid robots can only interact with elderly people.

+This work can also be interpreted as a test-case for the artificial intelligence: To study the effectiveness of different machine learning methods in real life environments, which means taking into consideration factors such as field imperfections, sensor error, error in joint angles, and overheating of servos.
 To facilitate this research, a specific framework was created, which allows researchers to manage the learning process and obtain data for evaluation.